 Quality Assurance during procurement of raw materials

-The SQMS process covers sub processes like Supplier Selection, Supplier Qualification, Supplier Rating etc. to ensure that the right and best raw materials are procured.
-Our Quality Control process ensures that raw materials are accepted only after thorough Quality Inspection in order to meet all the requirements of our Raw Material Specifications, which is generally taken and adopted from Food Safety Standards Act 2006 (FSSA).
+The SQMS process covers subprocesses like Supplier Selection, Supplier Qualification, Supplier Rating etc. to ensure that the right and best raw materials are procured.
+Our Quality Control process ensures that raw materials are accepted only after thorough Quality Inspection in order to meet all the requirements of our Raw Material Specifications, which is generally taken and adapted from Food Safety Standards Act 2006 (FSSA).

 Storage, Handling, Preservation of raw materials

 Fresh vegetables are procured on a daily basis.
 After procurement, sorting of vegetables is done to retain the best quality.
 All the vegetables are cleaned with potable water and sanitised before the cutting process.
 Cold storage is used to store ready-to-cook cut vegetables to retain freshness.
 Rice is supplied by the Food Corporation of India (FCI).
 Before the cooking process, the rice is machine-cleaned and washed thoroughly.
 In order to ensure all the raw materials are fresh, all the kitchens follow the FIFO (First In First Out)and FEFO (First Expiry First Out) methods while issuing the raw material for production.